 Some others are whether or not:

-- You’ve had a county court judgement (CCJ) for failing to pay money that you owe.
+You’ve had a county court judgment (CCJ) for failing to pay money that you owe.

 There can be many other influences on your credit score, but generally, if you fail to make payments or miss them regularly, this results in a low credit score.

 A low credit score then means it can be difficult for you to sign up to other financial agreements in the future.

 One common financial agreement is vehicle leasing.
 So what are the options if you have bad credit?

 Having a low credit score doesn’t completely rule out your chance of financing a car.
 With some leasing companies, a short-term leasing contract might be your best option.

 Alternatively, some Hire Purchase (HP) deals may be available for you, if you are positive you can make all the payments in full and on time.